How Stop Drug Addiction: Tips and Treatment Options

 Development of Tolerance

-Tolerance amplifies the need for higher doses to achieve the same effects, heightening the risk of both addiction and associated health issues.
-This stage is often accompanied by withdrawal symptoms, signaling a need for professional intervention.
-Developing healthy coping skills can be particularly beneficial at this stage for managing symptoms and cravings.
+Tolerance increases the need for higher doses to achieve the same effects, raising the risk of addiction and health issues.
+Withdrawal symptoms may occur, indicating a need for professional help.
+Developing healthy coping skills is beneficial for managing symptoms and cravings.

 Recovery and Relapse